PrecambrianMollusc/IGAU_Bubble_Colonisation/README.md

-This is an interactive plot of the survey of the Crystal Tree NSP locations on the Kepler Ridge.
+This is an interactive plot of the bubble expansion colonisation for Elite Dangerous
-This survey was carried out mid 2025

 The initial visualisation is carried out locally using code not in this repository yet.
 The code uses python and pyvista to do data extraction and 3d renderings.
 The pyvista setof objects is saved as a gtlf file.
 This is called visualizations.gtlf and is uploaded